 Regional campus services

 The Chaplaincy service at the Albury-Wodonga campus is offered by a team from some of the town's churches to support students and staff.
 The Chaplaincy Coordinator works full time but shares her time between La Trobe and Charles Sturt universities.
-Volunteers who have been selected and trained staff the office when she is not on campus.
-Chaplaincy provides opportunities for peace, for prayer and Bible study and for reflection on issues of faith and life.
-It also provides practical support for students in need.
+Volunteers who have been selected and trained may be available to staff the office when she is not on campus.
+Chaplaincy provides opportunities for peace, for prayer and for reflection on issues of faith and life.
+It also works with the Wodonga Student Association to provide practical support for students in need.
+In the winter, local church members provide free ‘winter warmers’ – gloves, hats, scarves, woolly socks etc. at The Pantry located in the Hangar.

 The chaplains will refer students and staff to clergy or appropriate leaders of other religious traditions on request.